 Hearing Aid Feedback

 Hearing aid feedback is caused by certain mechanisms in the hearing aid system.
-In a hearing aid system, sound is converted to an electric signal, and these electric signals are then converted to digital signals inside the hearing aid processor.
+In a hearing aid system, the sound is converted to an electric signal, and these electric signals are then converted to digital signals inside the hearing aid processor.

 Depending on the settings specified by the hearing aid user, sounds can be amplified or modified accordingly.
 The digital signals are then converted back into their electric form and are sent to the receiver, where the signals are transformed into sound waves for the user to hear via the ear canal.